nus-cs2030/1920-s2/contents/textbook/lecture08/Streams/pipelineAndLaziness.md

 When we go to intermediate operations map and filter, we create a new IntStream object in the heap, that captures the the mapper function that we input into the map function and a pointer to the previous IntStream object.
 At this point, the function mapper is not yet applied.
 Likewise for the filter operation, a new IntStream object is created in the heap, capturing the Predicate<T> and a pointer to the previous IntStream object created by map.
+Every intermediate operation in our pipeline will create a new stream object in the heap that captures the operation we want to do and a pointer to the previous stream object.
 <br>
 <br>
-Only when we call a terminal operation, in this case forEach, we go upstream all the way to the source, get the current element, and apply every intermediate operation downstream up to the terminal operation.
+Only when we call a terminal operation, in this case forEach, we follow the pointers upstream all the way to the source, get the current element, and apply all the intermediate operations downstream up to the terminal operation.
 We need to go through this upstream-downstream process for each element in the stream.
 <br>
 <br>
 As in Prof Henry's lecture 9 slides, this example illustrates the laziness in streams.